Note: Post format got destroyed ever since Diablofans moved to this new template. I have yet to figure out a way to make this look better.

 Kulle Story, Bro: a reference to the oft-used line, "Cool story, bro."
 This variation is a tribute to the Diablo character Zoltun Kulle.

-KW: short for "Keywarden," mini-bosses that drop the keys necessary for crafting the Infernal Machine (see: 'Machine').
+KW: short for "Keywarden," mini-bosses that drop the keys necessary for crafting Infernal Machines (see: 'Machine').
 There is one Keywarden per Inferno Act.
-Act I is Odeg, who can drop the Key of Destruction.
-Act II is Sokahr, who can drop the Key of Hate.
-Act III is Xah'Rith, who can drop the Key of Torment.
-Act IV is Nekarat, who can drop the Blacksmith plan necessary for crafting the Infernal Machine or a random key from the other three Keywardens.
+Act I is Odeg, who can drop the Key of Bones.
+Act II is Sokahr, who can drop the Key of Gluttony.
+Act III is Xah'Rith, who can drop the Key of War.
+Act IV is Nekarat, who can drop the Key of Evil.

 Lag: a term that is sometimes used to describe a connection problem between a player's network and Diablo III's servers.
 However the more common use is as an excuse to explain a player's sub-par in-game performances, e.g. dying (and potentially sabotaging the party's farming efforts).
 Can occasionally be a legitimate reason.